 Oh, wait, you had a question.
 And I’m supposed to have an answer.
 Let me get out of poetry mode for a second.

 Okay, I’m back.
-And I will resist all impulses to write my response to in iambic pentameter.
+And I will resist all impulses to write my dating advice in iambic pentameter.

-Listen, all of us have been blown off before and I’d venture to guess that 90% of the time it’s not because you did something “wrong” like cuss out the waiter or refuse to wear pants in the restaurant.
-No, for the most part, the first dates that don’t turn into second dates are all going to fall under the umbrella of “lack of chemistry.”
+Listen, all of us have been blown off before as we try to get to know the other person, and I’d venture to guess that 90% of the time it’s not because you did something “wrong” like cuss out the waiter or refuse to wear pants in the restaurant.
+No, for the most part, the first dates that don’t turn into second dates between two people are all going to fall under the umbrella of “lack of chemistry” with someone.
 So what’s the value of discussing it?

-I know you’re asking the question because you’re trying to be sensitive, but face it — you can’t be too sensitive when you’re dating.
+I know you’re asking for an answer because you’re trying to be sensitive, but face it — you can’t be too sensitive when you’re dating.
 Either you’re going to blow them off or they’re going to blow you off.
-That’s how the vast majority of first and second dates go.
+Whether it’s physical or online dating, that’s how the vast majority of first and second dates go…

 My personal policy has been to NEVER tell a woman what I think is “wrong” with her.
-It’s simply not nice, especially since it’s only one person’s opinion.
-Plus, there’s nothing to learn from “there’s no chemistry.”
+It’s simply not good, especially since it’s only one person’s opinion.
+Plus, there’s nothing to learn from saying “there’s no chemistry” with someone.
 It’s not like she could go back into the lab and work on that minor issue for her next date.